 - Summary of Job Duties

 The City of Aurora Public Safety Communications Department is a division of the Aurora Police Department.
-The department is looking for compassionate, caring and high-energy individuals to join its team of 911 Call Takers and dispatchers in serving the citizens of Aurora.
+The department is looking for compassionate, caring and high-energy individuals to join its team of 911 operators in serving the citizens of Aurora.

-The selected 911 Cadet Call Taker(s) will learn how to receive and process incoming 911 emergency and non-emergency calls for Police, Fire and Ambulance services.
+The selected hires will spend their first year as a probationary cadet learning how to receive and process 911 emergency calls and non-emergency calls for Police, Fire and Ambulance services.
 The training encompasses the operation of multi-line telephone systems and computer systems to expedite information to and from public safety agencies.
 Applicants must be willing to work in a 24-hour environment, which includes shifts on swings and graveyards, weekends, holidays, overtime and on-call.